A short proof of a central limit theorem for the order of the giant component and $k$-core: Introduction

 More recently, central limit theorems have been proven for more `global' graph parameters.
 An early example of this comes from the work of Pittel and Wormald on the order of the giant component in a supercritical sparse random graph \cite{PW05,PW08} which used enumerative/analytic methods to establish a central limit theorem.
 More modern proofs \cite{BCOK14,BR12} involve the analysis of a graph exploration process using martingale methods.
 Central limit theorems have also been shown for the order of the $k$-core \cite{COCKS19,JL08} and very recently the rank and the matching number \cite{GKSS23,GKSS24,K17}, both of which analyse certain peeling processes on $G(n,p)$, using martingale methods or the differential equations method, respectively.

-Recent work of the authors \cite{AEKP25} establishes a central limit theorem for another `global' graph parameter, the \emph{circumference}, which is the the length of the longest cycle.
+Recent work of the authors \cite{AEKP25} establishes a central limit theorem for another `global' graph parameter, the \emph{circumference}, which is the length of the longest cycle.
 Rather than analysing the evolution of some random process, the proof instead employs a \emph{perturbative} argument using more elementary, combinatorial methods based on the Efron--Stein inequality, using the joint normality of certain subgraph counts as a `black-box'.
-However, the application in \cite{AEKP25} is still quite complicated and technical, due in part to certain `non-monotonicty' issues that arise within the structural analysis in the particular case of the circumference.
+However, the application in \cite{AEKP25} is still quite complicated and technical, due in part to certain `non-monotonicity' issues that arise within the structural analysis in the particular case of the circumference.

-The purpose of this note is to demonstrate the simplicity of the method deveolped by the authors in~\cite{AEKP25} by giving some short proofs of known results of central limit theorems --- for the order of the giant component and the $k$-core in supercritical sparse random graphs. \begin{theorem} Let $c>1$, let $p=\frac{c}{n}$ and let $L$ be the largest component in $G(n,p)$.
+The purpose of this note is to demonstrate the simplicity of the method developed by the authors in~\cite{AEKP25} by giving some short proofs of known results of central limit theorems --- for the order of the giant component and the $k$-core in sparse random graphs in their respective supercritical regimes. \begin{theorem} Let $c>1$, let $p=\frac{c}{n}$ and let $L$ be the largest component in $G(n,p)$.
 Then $|L|$ satisfies a central limit theorem. \end{theorem}